 - Ramasun AB*, Udorn, Thailand - Oh come on, General Tso's chicken

-- RAF Chicksands*, United Kingdom - Darts, Mini-Minors, or Fish & Chips anyone?
+- RAF Chicksands*, Edsell, Scotland, - Darts, Mini-Minors, or Fish & Chips anyone?

-- Clark AB*, Republic of the Philippines - San Miguel, LBFMs, monkey-on-a-stick, and other stuff
+- Clark AB*, Republic of the Philippines - San Miguel beer, more bars and night clubs than Las Vegas, monkey-on-a-stick, and other stuff

 * Sites with AN/FLR-9 antennas (which, by the way,were an Air Force development, not the NSA)

-In 1979, as a direct result of the digital age, the Security Service was renamed Electronic Security Command.
+In 1979, as a direct result of the digital age and the increased involvement with electronic warfare, the Security Service was renamed Electronic Security Command.
 It gained new missions, new techniques, and saw the demise of older technologies (HF was dying), manual morse, radio-printer, etc. Another reorganization a few years later resulted in the Air Intelligence Command, subsequently it was downgraded to the still spooky, Air Intelligence Agency (AIA).
 Continued re-organizations within the USAF have completely absorbed the various missions into different sub-groups.
-The latest iterationthat remotely resembles the old USAFSS is the Air Force Information, Surveillance, and Reconnaisance Agency (AFISR).
+The latest iteration is the Air Force Information, Surveillance, and Reconnaissance Agency (AFISR).